SpikeAlerts/SpikeAlerts/README.md

 # Hello!

-We are a collective working to make a free and open source alert/reporting system for Air Quality ("SpikeAlerts").
+We are a collective working to make a free and open source alert & reporting system for Air Quality called "SpikeAlerts".

 ## What is this Repository?

-This is a repository to document and develop the base of SpikeAlerts.
-SpikeAlert instances can (and should) be set up by anyone, anywhere!
+This code is the base of a SpikeAlerts system.
+All steps to set up an instance of SpikeAlerts should be included.
+Anyone, anywhere can set up their own instance.

 A general overview of the repository: